Alianza Atlético

-Club Alianza Atlético de Sullana is a Peruvian football club, located in the city of Sullana, Piura.
-The club was founded in 1920 and promoted to the Peruvian Primera División in 1988.
-They are the only Peruvian top-tier club not based in a state capital.
+Club Alianza Atlético de Sullana, shorted to Alianza Atlético, is a Peruvian professional football club, located in the city of Sullana.
+The club was founded in 1920 and promoted to the Peruvian Primera División, where they currently participate, in 1988 and again in 2015.
+Alianza Atlético has a long-standing rivalry with Atlético Grau.
+They are one of the only Peruvian top-tier clubs not based in a state capital.